Cspeisman/simple-socialite-gulp/readme.md

     # twitter, facebook, and googleplus are already built into socialite
     # so there is no need to specificy those extensions in the build

+Run the gulp command with an `--e` flag and whatever extensions to add as arguments

     $ gulp --e "hackernews github whatever other extensions"

 Implement all your widgets in one single tag using the data attribute